 Many vendors are already enrolled in SF State's licensing program.
 To view a current list so that you may select a licensed vendor to work with, visit learfieldlicensing.com/vendor-list/.
 Additional questions?
 Please contact Paul Asper at (415) 405-3803 or email@example.com.

-While the University does not have an official policy regarding social media, University Communications offers some general tips to help anyone on campus who is considering using this messaging tool.
+While the University does not have an official policy regarding social media, Strategic Marketing and Communications offers some general tips to help anyone on campus who is considering using this messaging tool.
 View the Social Media Best Practices guide for more information.

 The SF State Web Template Program offers developers templates, tools and resources for creating and updating University websites toward the goal of greater consistency, better branding and increased user satisfaction.
 The template utilizes the Drupal content management system for the Web, built on an open source application framework.
 It allows for the creation of sites based on templates and allows individuals (with access) to easily publish, manage and organize a wide variety of content.
 If your unit's website is not already in the SF State Drupal hosted on the centralized (ITS) University Servers, contact Website Services to arrange transfer of your site to ITS-hosted Drupal.